Turn Windows features on or off

 , click Control Panel

 Some Windows features are grouped together in folders, and some folders contain subfolders with additional features.
-If a check box is partially checked or appears dark, then some of the items inside the folder are turned on and some are turned off.
+If a check box is partially checked or is dimmed, then some of the items inside the folder are turned on and some are turned off.
 To view the contents of a folder, double-click it.